 sudo clr-boot-manager update reboot

-Identify the model of NVIDIA GPU that is installed.
+Identify the NVIDIA GPU model that is installed.

 sudo lshw -C display

 Go to the NVIDIA Driver Downloads website .
-Search for and download the appropriate driver based on the model of NVIDIA GPU you have with Linux 64-bit selected as the Operating System .
+Search for and download the appropriate driver based on the NVIDIA GPU model you have with Linux 64-bit selected as the Operating System .

 chmod +x :file:`NVIDIA-Linux-x86_64-<VERSION>.run`